cj-mills/christianjmills/posts/tensorflow-js-unity-tutorial/part-3/index.md

 ## Summary

-In this tutorial series, we trained a hand gesture classifier with the fastai library, created a TensorFlow.js plugin for Unity to perform inference in a web browser, built the Unity project as a shareable web demo, and hosted it for free using GitHub Pages.
+In this tutorial series, we demonstrated how to use fastai and TensorFlow.js to create a hand gesture recognition system in Unity.
+In Part 1, we trained a hand gesture classifier using fastai and exported it to TensorFlow.js.
+In Part 2, we created a TensorFlow.js plugin for the Unity game engine.
+Finally, in this post, we hosted the Unity project as a live demo on GitHub Pages.
+With this tutorial series, you now have the tools and knowledge to use TensorFlow.js models in Unity applications.

-Now that we have a general approach for using TensorFlow.js in Unity applications, we could extend the work in this tutorial by instead using one of the several [pretrained models](https://www.tensorflow.org/js/models) TensorFlow.js provides.